-Google workers around world protest harassment, inequality
+Google workers around the world protest its corporate culture

 The report energized a months-long movement inside Google to increase diversity, and improve treatment of women and minorities.

+Those issues have been top of mind since the 2016 election of U.S. President Donald Trump, a Republican, stunned Silicon Valley, where liberal and libertarian policies are popular.

+Tech workers have become more vocal to protest both the president’s and their companies’ stances on immigration, defense and discrimination.
+Workers have said that they are driven by the sense that the technology pioneers employing them should be standard-bearers on socioeconomic issues too.

-In a statement late on Wednesday, the organizers called on Google parent Alphabet Inc (GOOGL.O) to add an employee representative to its board of directors and internally share pay-equity data.
+In a statement late on Wednesday, the Google walkout organizers called on Google parent Alphabet Inc (GOOGL.O) to add an employee representative to its board of directors and internally share pay-equity data.
 They also asked for changes to Google’s human resources practices intended to make bringing harassment claims a fairer process.

 Google Chief Executive Sundar Pichai said in a statement that “employees have raised constructive ideas” and that the company was “taking in all their feedback so we can turn these ideas into action.”